-HeyGen vs Synthesia: which AI video generator is best?
+HeyGen vs Synthesia: Which AI video generator is best?

 Turn scripts, PDFs, slide decks, and URLs into lifelike avatar videos in minutes.
 No cameras.
 No editing timelines.
 No production overhead.
 Just fast, on-brand content from anyone on your team.

 Translate existing content into 175+ languages and dialects with native-quality translations, accurate lip-sync, and built-in proofreading.
-HeyGen helps global teams reach new audiences in minutes, not months.
+HeyGen helps global teams unlock new audiences in minutes, not months.

 The largest professional avatar library

 Make every viewer feel seen.
-Create authentic, personalised videos that help sales, marketing, and training teams build stronger connections at every touchpoint, with no manual recording required.
+Create authentic, individualized videos that help sales, marketing, and training teams build stronger connections at every touchpoint, with no manual recording required.

 Seamless integration with your existing workflows